PyFlightCoach/PyFlightCoach/readme.md

 ![alt text](https://github.com/PyFlightCoach/PyFlightCoach/blob/main/FAI_P21.png?raw=true)

 ### Cloning
-When cloning use the --recurse-submodules option
+When cloning use the --recurse-submodules option:

 git clone --recurse-submodules https://github.com/PyFlightCoach/PyFlightCoach.git

-If you forget, to use the --recurse-submodules option then do this:
+If you forget to use the --recurse-submodules option then do this:

 git submodule update --init --recursive

 ### Easy setup (with conda) Bash: